OctopusDeploy/blog/blog/2018-10/selenium/24-reusing-pom-classes/reusing-pom-classes.md

 ---
-title: Selenium Series - Reusing POM classes
+title: "Selenium series: Reusing POM classes"
-description: In this post we see how the POM design pattern promotes reusability.
+description: In this post, we see how the POM design pattern promotes reusability.
 author: matthew.casperson@octopus.com
 visibility: public
 published: 2018-10-01